 We can help you relocate and help you establish your own business.

 Below, you will find a brief explanation of how the process would work if you did purchase a business.
-If you have any further questions, please feel free to e-mail me and I will do my best to guide you to your dreams with our relocation services.
+If you have any further questions, please feel free to Contact Us and we will do our best to guide you to your dreams with our relocation services.

 Be sure to think about what type of income you require to support your lifestyle, and then begin searching as step one of our relocation services.
-Remember, you mostly “pay for what you get” and a smaller business will not support a larger family.
+Remember, you mostly “pay for what you get” and smaller businesses will not support a larger family.
 Once you have found the businesses of interest, let me know which they are, by listing number, and I will send you a disclosure to sign.
-This disclosure will ensure the sellers that you are serious and will bind you to not discussing your findings with others.
+This disclosure will ensure the sellers that you are serious and will bind you to not discuss your findings with others.

 - Search the Web.
-Using our direct search to the BBF, you can enter your criteria and begin your search.
+Using our Featured Business Listings and our Additional Business Search tools, you can enter your criteria and begin your search.
 Also, if you are using other databases, make a note of each listing number for any business you may find of interest.
 Be aware that as brokers, our listings will show up numerous times on different sites.
 You may also find that some sites have older listings displayed, that are no longer available.

 - Narrow down your list to 5.
 After reviewing all of the listings, and discussing the options you have seen, we want to be able to narrow down the potential businesses to around 5.
 This will allow you a good comparison and choice, yet stop the process from becoming confusing.
 At this point we can submit questions to each of the sellers and await their responses, as well as obtain any financial information.